(Updated Aug. 28, 2018)

 Uber agreed in February 2016 to settle two class action lawsuits alleging safety practices misrepresentation for $28.5 million.
 The lawsuits were brought by customers who said that Uber’s “Safe Rides Fee,” which supports its background check process, was not “industry leading” as Uber claimed because it did not include fingerprinting.
 (Taxi drivers in California are required to use fingerprint identification when running background checks.)

 Uber also agreed to change the name of its “Safe Ride Fee” to “Booking Fee.”
-Up to 25 million California Uber riders are eligible to join in the settlement.
+The class action lawsuits cover up to 25 million California Uber riders.

 Judge Rejects $100 Million Uber Settlement